OsmosysSoftware/lint-docs/php-laravel-phpcs.md

 # Introduction

-[PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) is a set of two PHP scripts; the main phpcs script that tokenizes PHP, JavaScript and CSS files to detect violations of a defined coding standard, and a second phpcbf script to automatically correct coding standard violations.
+[PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) is a set of two PHP scripts; the main `phpcs` script that tokenizes PHP, JavaScript and CSS files to detect violations of a defined coding standard, and a second `phpcbf` script to automatically correct coding standard violations.
 PHP_CodeSniffer is an essential development tool that ensures your code remains clean and consistent.

-# Prerequisite
+# Prerequisites

 - [PHP 8.1](https://www.php.net/releases/8.1/en.php)
 - [Composer](https://getcomposer.org/)